biicode/docs/c++/cmake/advanced-cmake.rst

       message(STATUS "\n\nNo super trooper!!\n\n")
 	ENDIF()

-You can define the value of SUPER_TROOPER like this examples:
+You can define the value of SUPER_TROOPER wwith the flag -DSUPER_TROOPER=TRUE or -DSUPER_TROOPER=FALSE:

 .. code-block:: bash